ehayanis/arti-operator/Readme.md

 - Store passwords globally, for example in a **single** Vault folder, the same for every K8S cluster of CAGIP.
 - Refactor Artifactory users : find a scheme that avoids sharing usernames between clusters.
 - Stop generating passwords with the operator : some LDAP-based solution ?

+## TODO

+- Better parsing and validation of configuration : use https://github.com/go-ozzo/ozzo-validation
+- Implement integration tests or mocked tests for the code that queries Artifactory and K8S.